Special education in China: Demographics

 According to the 2006 census, 82.96 million disabled people live in China, an estimated 6.34% of the overall population.
 This statistic had a 1.44% increase from the year 1987.
-Men outnumber women in China's 1.35 billion population making it no surprise that more than half of the people with disabilities are male.
+Men outnumber women in China's 1.35 billion population, making it no surprise that more than half of the people with disabilities are male.
 The number of disabled people living in the rural areas of China is 75% of the disabled population, compared to the urban which held 25% of the disabled population.
 Specifically relating to school-aged population, disabled children at the age between 6-14 reached to 2.46 million, 2.96% of the total disabled population.
 Less than 3% of China's disabled population is in the school-aged demographic.
-Although this statistic is shockingly low, the one child policy contributes to much of the population decreases seen in recent history especially among school-aged children.
-China categorizes disabilities differently than in other nations, for example China identified 5% of their school-aged population to be in need of special education whereas The United States identified 10% of their school-aged population; this comparison is a result of China not recognizing learning disabilities or disorders such as ADHD to be in need of special services whereas many other nations do.
+The one child policy contributes to much of the population decreases seen in recent history, especially among school-aged children.
+China categorizes disabilities differently than in other nations, for example, China identified 5% of their school-aged population to be in need of special education whereas the United States identified 10% of their school-aged population.
+This comparison is a result of China not recognizing learning disabilities or disorders such as ADHD to be in need of special services whereas in which many other nations do.

 Educational opportunities for disabled Chinese are lacking, causing elevated poverty and poor living conditions.

 As the chart indicates approximately 60%-70% of disabled children are educated, contrasted with close to 100% for the non-disabled.
 Only 25% of disabled children enroll in high schools or higher educational institutions.